cuff-links/mongo/Replication-Internals.md

 2. `ReplSetMetadata`.
 Usually this only comes in responses, but here it comes in the request as well.

-When a node receives a `replSetUpdatePosition` command, the first thing it does is have the `ReplicationCoordinatorImpl` process the `ReplSetMetadata` as before.
+When a node receives a `replSetUpdatePosition` command, the first thing it does is have the `ReplicationCoordinator` process the `ReplSetMetadata` as before.

 For every node’s OpTime data in the `optimes` array, the receiving node updates its view of the replicaset in the replication and topology coordinators.
 This updates the liveness information of every node in the `optimes` list.
 If the data is about the receiving node, it ignores it.
 If the `ReplSetConfig` versions don’t match, it errors.
 If the receiving node is a primary and it learns that the commit point should be moved forward, it does so.